truejulosdu13/NiCOlit/README.md

   * preprocessing of the NiCOlit dataset.
   * DFT and RDKit featurisation.
 - **images** : All images displayed in the article.
+- **notebooks_dft** : All notebooks allowing to compute the DFT featurizations of molecules in the dataset
+- **notebooks_ord** : All notebooks necessary for producing the csv for ORD submission of NiCOlit
+- **notebooks_dataset_analysis**:
+ * 01_visualization_chemical_analysis: Displays the relative occurences of coupling-partner/substrate/ligand pairs in NiCOlit (Figure 1 of the paper)
+ * 02_visualization_diversity_and_scope_optimization_structure: Analysis of the dataset's chemical diversity and scope optimisation structure (Figure 2 and 3 of the paper)
+ * 03_visualization_chemical_space_exploration: Displays the dataset with an analysis of DOI/coupling partners/substrate repartition within the dataset (Figure 4 of the paper)
+ * 04_visualization_nickel_precursors: visualiszing catalysts precursors
+- **notebooks_prediction_results**: all notebooks necessary to run the different machine learning models
+- **notebooks_prediction_visualisation**: all notebooks necessary to analyze the predictions of machine learning models

 # Install requirements